+If you want to tame your toddler’s temper tantrums, you need to refrain from pitching fits yourself.
 Your child is much more likely to do as you do than to do as you say.
-It’s unrealistic to expect an 18-month-old to refrain from throwing fits and making impatient demands if we are losing our tempers while impatiently demanding he stop.
+It’s unrealistic to expect an 18-month-old to refrain from venting his anger and making impatient demands if we are losing our own tempers and patience while angrily demanding he stop.
 When your child is having a meltdown, it is doubly important that you remain calm, cool, and collected as you deal with it.
 Be firm but loving, patient but persuasive.
 Take him out of the store if you must, but never ever ever try to buy his cooperation or bribe him into behaving by rewarding tantrums.

-I hope these tips will make your next shopping trip more enjoyable for everyone involved.
-You’ll find more suggestions on dealing with temper tantrums here: A Sure-Fire Way to Wipe Out Whining
+I hope these tips on training toddler temper tantrums will make your next shopping trip more enjoyable for everyone involved.
+If you wish to create and maintain a calm, peaceful life at home, as well, try these suggestions.
+And you’ll find even more tips for dealing with cranky kids in this post: A Sure-Fire Way to Wipe Out Whining

 Very anti male article.